mstksg/inCode/copy/entries/sum-types-and-subtypes-and-unions.md

 way that forces you to handle each case exhaustively.
 Otherwise, sum types are _much_ less useful.

-At the most fundamental level this behaves like a compiler-enforced null check, but built within the language in user-space (if it's implemented like a true sum type) instead being compiler magic, ad-hoc syntax, or static analysis --- and the fact that it can live in user-space is why it's been adopted so widely.
-At a higher level, functional abstractions like Functor, Applicative, Monad, Foldable, Traversable allow you to use a `Maybe a` like just a normal `a` with the appropriate semantics, but that's [a topic for another time][ode].
+At the most fundamental level, this behaves like a compiler-enforced null check, but built within the language in user-space instead being compiler magic, ad-hoc syntax[^question], or static analysis --- and the fact that it can live in user-space is why it's been adopted so widely.
+At a higher level, functional abstractions like Functor, Applicative, Monad, Foldable, Traversable allow you to use a `Maybe a` like just a normal `a` with the appropriate semantics, but that's [a topic for another time (like 2014)][ode].

 [ode]: https://blog.jle.im/entry/inside-my-world-ode-to-functor-and-monad.html
+[^question]: `?`

+This power is very special to me on a personal level.
 I remember many years ago on my first major haskell project changing a type from `String` to `Maybe String`, and then GHC telling me every place in the codebase where something needed to change in order for things to work still.
 Coming from dynamically typed languages in the past, this sublime experience truly altered my brain chemistry and Haskell-pilled me for the rest of my life.
 I still remember the exact moment, what coffee shop I was at, what my order was, the weather that day ... it was truly the first day of the rest of my life.

+It should be noted that I don't consider sum types a "language feature" or a compiler feature as much as I'd consider it a design pattern.
+Languages that don't have sum types built-in can usually implement them using typed unions and an abstract visitor pattern interface (more on that later).
+Of course, having a way to "check" your code before running it (like with a type system or statically verified type annotations) does make a lot of the features much more useful.

-This basic pattern can be extended to include more error information in your `Nothing` branch, which is how you get the `Either e a` type in the Haskell standard library, or the `Result<T,E>` type in rust.
+Anyway, this basic pattern can be extended to include more error information in your `Nothing` branch, which is how you get the `Either e a` type in the Haskell standard library, or the `Result<T,E>` type in rust.

-As a quick aside, remember that this example is a "generic" type (it has a type parameter), but that's unrelated to the fact that it's a sum type.
-After all, we could have a sum type `MaybeInt` that's either `NoInt` or `JustInt 3`, `JustInt 4`, etc.  I just wanted to clarify that the "sum typeness" (possible different distinguishable branches) is separate from the "parameterized typeenes"

-Along different lines (not an error abstraction, not parameterized), we have the common use case of defining syntax trees:
+Along different lines, we have the common use case of defining syntax trees:

 ```haskell
 data Expr =